-Some smart boards feature dual touch technology that enables simultaneous touch.
+Some smart boards feature dual-touch technology that enables simultaneous touch.
 This feature provides a significant advantage over a projector screen because it can handle two user input forms.
-In addition, dual touch enables two users to work side by side by splitting the touch screen display in half.
-On a digital whiteboard, multiple students could work on the same math or science problem simultaneously.
+In addition, dual touch enables two users to work side by side by splitting the touchscreen display in half.
+Multiple students could work on the same math or science problem on a digital whiteboard simultaneously.
 It may also be helpful when brainstorming with numerous people or multiple teams.

 Interactive projectors offer larger wide screens and can be adjusted, while smart boards with a projector have smaller screen sizes and aspect ratios.
 In addition, some interactive projector manufacturers offer adjustable images using zoom effects to adjust the size.
 As a result, these displays can be adjusted, while smart board displays using infrared light cannot.
 The adjustable interactive projector setup could allow more viewers to see the presentation without too much difficulty.
 However, you should still sit the recommended distance away from the increased size to avoid increased eye strain.

 Some interactive projectors use pens that can be easy to misplace as their input method, so you may want to keep an extra one nearby.